alphagov/notify-support/_content/who-when-where.markdown

 order: 1
 ---

-Everyone on the Notify team can help with support, if they want to.
-The GaaP engagement team also help with answering specific queries.
-This document is for both these groups of people, so consistency blah.
+Everyone on the GOV.UK Notify team can help with support, if they want to.
+The engagement team also answer questions about a whole department’s use of Notify, rather than one user’s.
+This document is for anyone who replies to questions from Notify users.

 Users come to us via our [support form](https://www.notifications.service.gov.uk/support) (which creates Deskpro tickets) and on cross-government Slack.